Empower Yourself and Your Business with Food Safety

 An allergy is an overreaction by the body’s immune system to a normally harmless substance.

-Food is a common cause of allergic reactions which are becoming more common in Australia.
+Food is a common cause of allergic reactions, and it is becoming more common in Australia.

 The allergic reaction to food is caused by a protein in the food that the immune system mistakenly believes is harmful.